austin-owensby/csharp-bootstrapper/README.md

 ## Contribution

-* `csharp-bootstrapper.convert-model` Converts the C# model to a typescript model at the configured folder.
+* `csharp-bootstrapper.convert-model`: Converts the C# model to a typescript model at the configured folder.

-* `csharp-bootstrapper.settings` Navigates to the extension settings.
+* `csharp-bootstrapper.settings`: Navigates to the extension settings.

 ### Environment Setup

 How do we set up the environement?
 1. Run `npm install`

 ### Conventions

 What coding conventions?

 ### Testing

 How to test the extension?

 ## Extension Settings